North Carolina Central University Blog

 Administrators at long-term care facilities are responsible for overseeing all services that the home provides.
 They establish and direct plans for providing high-quality medical care and safe and comfortable living arrangements.
 The tasks that long-term care administrators perform include the following:

-Maintaining records of services the facility provides
+• Maintaining records of the services the facility provides

 Long-Term Care Administrator Salary and Job Outlook

 The outlook for job growth is also strong for long-term care administrators.
-The BLS projects that all medical and health services manager roles will increase by 28%, or about 54,700 each year, between 2022 and 2032.
+The BLS projects that all medical and health services manager roles will increase by 23%, or about 62,100 each year, between 2024 and 2034.

 How to Become a Long-Term Care Administrator